-The academic standards of the Graduate Program in Communication Sciences and Disorders (CSD) are established by the CSD faculty and are intended to be consistent with the policies and practices of Pace University and to ensure that students meet the expected knowledge and skills required for certification by the American Speech-Language-Hearing Association (ASHA).
-Usually, CSD students who fail to satisfy the academic standards of the CSD Program in which they are enrolled will be placed on academic probation.
-Under certain circumstances, however, students who fail to satisfy the applicable academic standards will be dismissed from the CSD Program even though they previously were not on probation.
-(See Academic and Clinical Handbook, Academic Dismissal Policy).
+The academic standards of the CSD program are established by the CSD faculty and are intended to be consistent with the policies and practices of Pace University and to ensure that students meet the expected knowledge and skills required for certification by the American Speech-Language-Hearing Association (ASHA).
+Usually, CSD students who fail to satisfy the academic standards of the CSD program will be placed on academic probation.
+Under certain circumstances, however, students who fail to satisfy the applicable academic standards will be dismissed from the CSD program even though they previously were not on probation (see Academic and Clinical Handbook, Academic Dismissal Policy).

 The purpose of academic probation is to give students an opportunity to improve their academic performance and to meet the applicable academic standards.
-Students who satisfy the conditions of probation in the time permitted will be returned to the status of good academic standing and be eligible for continued enrollment in their CSD Program.
-Students who fail to satisfy the conditions of probation within the time permitted will be dismissed automatically from the CSD Program in which they are enrolled.
+Students who satisfy the conditions of probation in the time permitted will be returned to the status of good academic standing and be eligible for continued enrollment in their CSD program.
+Students who fail to satisfy the conditions of probation within the time permitted will be dismissed automatically from the CSD program.

-Set forth below in Section I are 1) the academic standards of the CSD Graduate Program,
+Set forth below in Section I are 1) the academic standards of the CSD program, 2) the conditions that will result in a student being placed on academic probation, and 3) the conditions of probation that must be satisfied for the student to be returned to good academic standing.

-- 2) The conditions that will result in a student being placed on academic probation, and 3) the conditions of probation that must be satisfied for the student to be returned to good academic standing. - A student who fails to satisfy the applicable academic standards will be placed on probation for a limited time set at the initiation of probation (Probationary Period). - Typically, a student will be informed in writing by the Chair of the Program that they failed to satisfy the applicable academic standards and are placed on probation.
+- A student who fails to satisfy the applicable academic standards will be placed on probation for a limited time set at the initiation of probation (Probationary Period). - Typically, a student will be informed in writing by the chair of the program that they failed to satisfy the applicable academic standards and are placed on probation.
 Probation is automatic if a student fails to satisfy the applicable academic standards and, therefore, is not contingent upon receipt of such notification.
-It is the student's responsibility to verify their academic standing before each semester and to make inquiries to the Office of Academic Affairs if clarification is needed. - If an academic course needs to be retaken, it must be successfully retaken the next time it is offered at Pace University's CSD Graduate Program.
-Regardless of whether the course retake results in a higher grade, the first grade will still count as the only allowable grade below a B. A second grade below a B in the course retake or any other course will result in dismissal from the Program. - Neither the status of probation nor the conditions of probation may be appealed. - The conditions of probation must be satisfied by the conclusion of the Probationary Period.

-- If a student fails to satisfy the conditions of probation by the conclusion of the Probationary Period, they will be dismissed automatically from the CSD Graduate Program in which they are enrolled. - Students are permitted only one.
-Probationary Period throughout the entire course of study for the M.S. in CSD degree.
-A student who has successfully completed one prior Probationary Period will be dismissed automatically from the CSD Graduate Program should their academic performance warrant another Probationary Period within the five-semester course of study.
-Academic Dismissal is a direct consequence of not meeting the grade expectations during said Probationary Semester. - The academic standards, the conditions that will result in academic probation, and the conditions that must be satisfied during the Probationary Period for the CSD Graduate Program include, but are not limited to, the following:
+It is the student's responsibility to verify their academic standing before each semester and to make inquiries to the Office of Academic Affairs if clarification is needed. - If an academic course needs to be retaken, it must be successfully retaken the next time it is offered for the Pace University's CSD program.
+Regardless of whether the course retake results in a higher grade, the first grade will still count as the only allowable grade below a B. A second grade below a B in the course retake or any other course will result in dismissal from the Program. - Neither the status of probation nor the conditions of probation may be appealed. - The conditions of probation must be satisfied by the conclusion of the Probationary Period. - If a student fails to satisfy the conditions of probation by the conclusion of the Probationary Period, they will be dismissed automatically from the CSD program. - Students are permitted only one Probationary Period throughout the entire course of study for CSD program.
+A student who has successfully completed one prior Probationary Period will be dismissed automatically from the CSD program, should their academic performance warrant another Probationary Period within the five-semester course of study.
+Academic dismissal is a direct consequence of not meeting the grade expectations during said Probationary Semester. - The academic standards, the conditions that will result in academic probation, and the conditions that must be satisfied during the Probationary Period for the CSD program include, but are not limited to, the following: